Skip to main content

 Open the Filters popover (web) or the filter sheet (iOS), then pick a category under the Category section:

 • On the web - pick one or more categories (multi-select).
+Custom categories you have created appear here alongside the standard list.

 • On iOS - pick a single category from the picker.